- Latin America

 - Video Library

-Eat, Play, Love and Live - Teaching English Abroad
+Eat, Play, Love & Live: Discovering the World Teaching English Abroad

 As a native of Los Angeles, especially one working in the entertainment industry, I get asked constantly, “How could you leave such an exciting city?

 Why would you rather be an underappreciated and underpaid teacher than work in Hollywood?”
 To the casual observer, it’s a fair question.
 After all, following graduation from UCLA I had numerous internships under my belt, was passionate about all aspects of entertainment and loved meeting new people … so what could be better than a publicity position in the television industry?
 As it turns out, the fantasy of working that type of job was far more idealized than the real version of it.